Teaching Policy

 Studio Recitals

 Recitals give students the opportunity to formally share their accomplishments and develop performance skills.
 There are usually two full studio recitals per year and students are expected to perform at both.
-Additional performance opportunities may also be scheduled throughout year.
+Additional performance opportunities may also be scheduled throughout the year.